 The authentication originator and the authentication responder then continue the operation as defined in 12.14.5 ((Re)Association Request/Response Frame Encryption(#1488)) with the following additional rules:

-Authentication responder shall verify that the RSNE in the (Re)Association Request frame is identical to(#1154) the RSNE included in the first Authentication frame.
+Authentication responder shall verify that the RSNE other than the PMKID Count field and the PMKID list field in the (Re)Association Request frame is identical to(#1154) the RSNE included in the first Authentication frame.
 Authentication responder shall also verify that the RSNXE(#1153) in the (Re)Association Request is identical to(#1154) the RSNXE included in the first Authentication frame.
 If the validation fails, the authentication responder shall reject the association.

-Authentication originator shall verify that the RSNE in the (Re)Association Response frame is the same as the RSNE included in the second Authentication frame.
+Authentication originator shall verify that the RSNE other than the PMKID Count field and the PMKID list field in the (Re)Association Response frame is the same as the RSNE included in the second Authentication frame.
 If the validation fails, the authentication originator shall disassociate.

 TGbi Editor: Instruction: Modify 12.14.4 as shown below